bgopi23/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

-1. **When scanning a contact QR code with the Google Lens app**, an irrelevant country code might be added to the front of the phone number.
+1. **When scanning a client's QR code with the Google Lens app**, an irrelevant country code might be added to the front of the phone number.
 The remedy is to use your phone's default camera app to scan the QR code.

 <hr>